xuziya0798/Sedentary-behavior-on-SBP/README.md

 # Sedentary-behavior-on-SBP
-provide code for the analysis of SB  on SBP
+Provide code for the analysis of the causal effect of SB and waist-to-hip ratio on SBP using MR and MVMR methods